-Debt structural features provide rating uplift for additional creditor protection
+Debt structural features provide additional creditor protection, but benefit weakened by swap arrangements

 Yorkshire Water creditors benefit from a covenant and security package that is designed to insulate the company's creditworthiness from that of its shareholders and improve creditors' protection in a default scenario.
 The overall covenant and security package is similar to that of comparable highly leveraged financing transactions.